Looking Below the Surface

 1. Publication/Subscribe (Pub/Sub) Architecture

-As mentioned above, traditional PLC/SCADA architectures are built around a master/slave communication model, wherein the master (e.g. the PLC) sends the request for information and the slave (e.g. a sensor or device) responds at set intervals.
+Traditional PLC/SCADA architectures are built around a master/slave communication model, wherein the master (e.g., the PLC) sends the request for information, and the slave (e.g., a sensor or device) responds at set intervals.
 This model can become cumbersome as more sensors and devices are added and connected to the “master” and to each other.
-The Pub/Sub architecture decouples endpoint devices from the applications, and uses a central broker (see an example of a broker below with MQTT) to receive and distribute all data.
+The Pub/Sub architecture decouples endpoint devices from the applications and uses a central broker (see an example of a broker below with MQTT) to receive and distribute all data.
 Think of this model as a telephone operator – routing messages and calls directly from the source to the desired endpoint.

-- Improves Network Traffic – It only communicates data when it changes—static data is not repeatedly sent
+- Improves Network Traffic – It only communicates data when it changes, avoiding the repeated transmission of static data.

-- Improves Device/Sensor Speed – It centralizes communication, so data is relayed to any dependent applications or device that needs it
+- Improves Device/Sensor Speed – It centralizes communication, ensuring data is relayed to any dependent applications or devices that need it.

-- Lowers Development Costs & Time – It also improves interoperability between devices that might have traditionally required custom code to communicate
+- Lowers Development Costs & Time – It improves interoperability between devices that might have traditionally required custom code to communicate.

 2. Message Queuing Telemetry Transport (MQTT) Protocol

 MQTT is an open standard, lightweight, pub/sub network protocol that transports messages between devices.
 According to The Eclipse Foundation’s 2019 IoT Developer Survey, it is emerging as the standard for Internet of Things (IoT) and IIoT applications.
-That’s because its unique communication model dramatically increases the efficiency, security of industrial networks and enables applications to easily hook into public cloud infrastructures:
+That’s because its unique communication model dramatically increases the efficiency and security of industrial networks while enabling applications to easily hook into public cloud infrastructures:

-- MQTT acts like a central broker and helps industrial systems overcome some of the congestion inherent with the one-to-one or on-to-many communication of traditional PLC/SCADA applications.
+- MQTT acts like a central broker, helping industrial systems overcome congestion inherent in one-to-one or one-to-many communication of traditional PLC/SCADA applications.

-- MQTT has small data overhead leading to fast transfer of data, which is ideal for the efficient operation of IIoT applications.
+- MQTT has small data overhead, leading to fast data transfers—ideal for IIoT applications.

-- MQTT is supported by cloud services, including Amazon Web Services, Microsoft Azure and Google Cloud, making it a critical component for organizations looking to transition to cloud PLC/IIoT.
+- MQTT is supported by cloud services like AWS, Microsoft Azure, and Google Cloud, making it essential for transitioning to cloud PLC/IIoT.

 3. Cloud PLC Infrastructure

-Empowered by improvements to cloud reliability, security, and development tools, industrial organizations are transitioning away (where possible) from on-site PLCs and SCADA systems, and leveraging IIoT applications that push data directly to the cloud.
-Unlike on-premise software that has to be installed and updated regularly, new Cloud PLC infrastructure is a much more effective option for monitoring, operating and analyzing the data gathered by industrial sensors and devices.
+Empowered by improvements to cloud reliability, security, and development tools, industrial organizations are transitioning away from on-site PLCs and SCADA systems where possible.
+They are leveraging IIoT applications that push data directly to the cloud.
+Unlike on-premise software that requires regular installations and updates, Cloud PLC infrastructure offers a more efficient option for monitoring, operating, and analyzing the data gathered by industrial sensors and devices.

-- Cloud PLC reduces the need for on-premise software and application installation and updates
+- Cloud PLC reduces the need for on-premise software and application updates.

-- Cloud PLC allows system admins to access systems from anywhere on almost any device – perfect for maintaining operations in a time when our normal workplace operations have been disturbed by a world health crisis
+- Cloud PLC allows system admins to access systems from anywhere, on nearly any device—essential for maintaining operations during disruptions like a global health crisis.

-- Cloud PLC provides accessibility to machine learning tools that help organizations make meaning of their big data output
+- Cloud PLC provides access to machine learning tools that help organizations make sense of their big data output.

-All three of these advancements are helping drive industry 4.0 forward – powering a significant shift in the way that industrial networks operate and communicate.
-As a result, industrial architectures are becoming more efficient, more resilient and, perhaps most importantly, they’re finally able to capitalize on the data produced by their components to improve safety, health and performance of their assets.
+These three advancements are driving Industry 4.0 forward—powering a significant shift in how industrial networks operate and communicate.
+As a result, industrial architectures are becoming more efficient, resilient, and capable of leveraging data to improve the safety, health, and performance of their assets.